Frequently Asked Questions (FAQ’s)

-You can sign-up to receive emails about our conferences when they go live here.
+You can sign up to receive emails about our conferences when they go live here.
 Simply fill out your details and you’ll begin to receive marketing emails and you can unsubscribe at any time.

 Can I speak at an event?

 Our conference panels are planned in advance to ensure a diverse set of speakers to engage with a variety of different industry sectors and companies who we have in attendance.
 Although we don’t usually offer speaking opportunities if you feel like you’d add something to our panel please feel free to contact us.
-There is speaking opportunities and best practice opportunities are some of our one-day conferences through sponsorship, and you can contact the team on further details if this is of interest.
+There are speaking opportunities and best practice opportunities are some of our one-day conferences through sponsorship, and you can contact the team on further details if this is of interest.

 Are your events CPD certified?

 They are, you’ll receive a certificate within our event programme signed by our Managing Director, Keith Griffiths.
 If you didn’t pick one of these up please contact our team.